tekknolagi/tekknolagi.github.com/_posts/2026-01-17-multiple-entry.md

 This is kind of gross.
 We have to handle these blocks specially in reverse post-order (RPO) graph traversal.
-And, recently, I ran into an even worse case when trying to implement the Cooper-style "engineered" dominator algorithm: if we walk backwards in block dominators, the walk is not guaranteed to be confluent (TODO right word?).
+And, recently, I ran into an even worse case when trying to implement the Cooper-style "engineered" dominator algorithm: if we walk backwards in block dominators, the walk is not guaranteed to converge.
 All non-entry blocks are dominated by all entry blocks, which are only dominated by themselves.
 There is no one "start block".
 So what is there to do?

 ## The design conundrum